yanxiaodi/yanxiaodi/README.md

 - 🌱 I’m currently learning Azure, Python, .NET Core.
 - 👯 I’m looking to collaborate on .NET Core, Azure
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about .NET, UWP, Xamarin
+- 💬 Ask me about .NET, .NET Core, Azure
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...